w3c/webextensions/proposals/public-suffix.md

   // INTERFACES

-  // Options that may be passed to the API method to control its behaviour. interface RegistrableDomainOptions {
+  // Options that may be passed to the API method to control its behaviour. interface DomainOptions {
-    // If true, the resulting registrable domain should be encoded as Unicode.
+    // If true, the returned domain should be encoded as Unicode.
     // Default = false (Punycode)
     unicode?: boolean,
-    // If true, an IP address is a registrable domain.
+    // If true, the returned domain may be an IP address.
     // Default = false
     allowIP?: boolean,
-    // If true, a known eTLD is a registrable domain.
+    // If true, the returned domain may be a known eTLD.
     // Default = false
     allowPlainSuffix?: boolean,
-    // If true, a hostname that lacks a known eTLD is a registrable domain.
+    // If true, the returned domain may lack a known eTLD.
     // Default = false
     allowUnknownSuffix?: boolean,
   }